 Fracking is defined as an unconventional method for fossil fuel extraction.
 Water, sand, and chemical mixtures are injected at very high pressure into the rock forcing the crude oil and gas to flow out to the wellhead.
 Fracking is also popular as Hydraulic fracturing, hydrofracking, and hydrofracturing.
 In the year 1947, the first fracking experiment started and the same process is commercialized in 1950.
 From then onwards, the fracking method with new developments is used extensively in the oil and gas industry to extract petroleum and natural gases.

 Working of Fracking or Hydraulic Fracturing

 The proppants (sand) suspended in the fluid remain in the fractures to keep them open when the pumping has stopped.
 This provides a pathway for the fossil fuel to flow into the well and be recovered.
-These fracture pathways generated by fracking can be three to six millimetres wide and can extend horizontally up to 400 metres and vertically up to 100 metres within the gas-bearing rock formation.
+These fracture pathways generated by fracking can be three to six millimeters wide and can extend horizontally up to 400 meters and vertically up to 100 meters within the gas-bearing rock formation.

 The basic workflow of fracking can be summed up as follows:

 - Drilling a wellbore lined with a steel casing, deep enough to reach the underground rock, filled with fossil fuels.

 - Loading a perforating gun with explosives and lowering it into the bottom of the well to create small holes usually in the horizontal section of the casing.